 FAQs about tolebrutinib in MS

-Tolebrutinib is an experimental therapy that is designed to block the activity of Bruton’s tyrosine kinase (BTK), a protein that is essential to the inflammatory activity of certain immune cells involved in multiple sclerosis.
-This is expected to reduce the smoldering inflammation that contributes to the progression of disability.
+Tolebrutinib is an experimental therapy designed to block the activity of Bruton’s tyrosine kinase (BTK), a protein that is essential to the inflammatory activity of certain immune cells involved in multiple sclerosis (MS).
+Treatment is expected to reduce the smoldering inflammation that contributes to the progression of disability in MS.

 Clinical trials of tolebrutinib have not included pregnant or breastfeeding patients and all trial participants with the capacity to reproduce were required to use effective contraception methods.
 It is unclear whether tolebrutinib can be safely taken during pregnancy.